PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - Personalized customer experience

 ## Microsoft 365 Compliance Center
-- Used to bring together tols and data to manage an org's compliance needs.
+- Used to bring together tools and data to manage an org's compliance needs.
 - Available to the following:
   - Global administrator
   - Compliance administrator